 SoD reporting is the defense of last resort.

 - It is still possible to have users with entitlements that violate SoD:

 - Deep inspection:

 Roles can be nested into other roles.
 Groups can include among their members other groups.
 The result of these two hierarchies is that an SoD policy may be defined at one level of a hierarchy of roles or groups, but a violation may take place at another level of the hierarchy.
-The Identity Manager SoD policy engine decomposes roles and groups and will always detect policy violations.
-SoD policy engines in competitor products cannot detect such violations.
+The Identity Manager SoD policy mechanism decomposes roles and locates parent groups in order to reliably detect policy violations.
+Competitor IAM products fail to find such such violations.